beejjorgensen/bgc/src/bgc_part_1300_multifile.md

 This actually works out of the box with a warning... let's first try it and then look at the right way to fix the warning.

-For these examples, we'll put the filename as the first comment in the source.

 To compile them, you'll need to specify all the sources on the command
 line: